Diving cylinder: Accidents

-Cases of lateral epicondylitis have been reported caused by the handling of diving cylinders.
+Occupational injuries include cases of lateral epicondylitis (tennis elbow) that have been reported, from handling of scuba cylinders.

 Handling

 Cylinders should not be left standing unattended unless secured so that they can not fall in reasonably foreseeable circumstances as an impact could damage the cylinder valve mechanism, and conceivably fracture the valve at the neck threads.
 This is more likely with taper thread valves, and when it happens most of the energy of the compressed gas is released within a second, and can accelerate the cylinder to speeds which can cause severe injury or damage to the surroundings.

+A neatly assembled scuba set has regulators, gauges, and delicate computers stowed inside the buoyancy control device (BCD) or clipped where they will not be stepped on.
+The set is then placed under the boat bench or secured to a rack, which is the practice of a competent diver.

 Long-term storage

-Breathing quality gases do not normally deteriorate during storage in steel or aluminium cylinders.
-Provided there is insufficient water content to promote internal corrosion, the stored gas will remain unchanged for years if stored at temperatures within the allowed working range for the cylinder, usually below 65 °C. If there is any doubt, a check of oxygen fraction will indicate whether the gas has changed (the other components are inert).
-Any unusual smells would be an indication that the cylinder or gas was contaminated at the time of filling.
-However some authorities recommend releasing most of the contents and storing cylinders with a small positive pressure.
+Breathing-quality gases do not normally deteriorate during storage in steel or aluminum cylinders.
+As long as the water content is too low to promote internal corrosion, the stored gas will remain unchanged for years if stored at temperatures within the allowed working range for the cylinder, usually below 65 °C. If there is any doubt, checking the oxygen fraction will indicate whether the gas has changed, since the other components are inert.
+Any unusual smells would indicate that the cylinder or gas was contaminated at the time of filling.
+However, some authorities recommend releasing most of the contents and storing cylinders with a small positive pressure.